SuperDARNCanada/borealis/docs/source/setup_software.rst

 **NOTE:** Commands that require root privileges will have a ``sudo`` or ``su`` command ahead of them, or explicitly say 'as root', all others should be executed as the normal user (recommended
-name: radar) that will run Borealis
+name: radar) that will run Borealis.

+**NOTE:** It is possible to run Borealis on the CPU, that is, without using your graphics card for parallel computations.
+This will severely slow down the system, but may be useful in some cases.
+If this is desired, you can skip the first step of installing NVIDIA drivers on your machine, and see the note when running ``install_radar_deps.py``.

 #.
 Install the latest version of the NVIDIA drivers (see
    https://en.opensuse.org/SDB:NVIDIA_drivers).
 The driver must be able to support running the GPU